Grafton, North Dakota

-Grafton is a city in the State of North Dakota and is the county seat of Walsh County.
-As of the 2020 Census, the city of Grafton had a population of 4,170, making it the fifteenth largest city in North Dakota.
-Grafton was founded in 1881.
+Grafton is a city and the county seat of Walsh County, North Dakota, United States.
+The population was 4,170 at the 2020 census, and was estimated at 4,027 in 2024, making it the 16th-most populous city in North Dakota.

 History

+Grafton was founded in 1881 and US Highway 81 and North Dakota Highway 17 are the 2 major highways that run through the city.

-The Grafton area was first settled by Thomas E Cooper in early 1879.
+The Grafton area was homesteaded by Nils Monson.
+Nils Monson was a 29-year-old bachelor who walked to the area from Winnipeg in the fall of 1878 to homestead.
+He was the first to deed his 160-acre homestead to the town.
+The Grafton area was later settled by Thomas E Cooper in early 1879.
 He became postmaster later that year when a post office was constructed as part of expansions in service for the Northern Pacific Railway and the Great Northern Railway.
+Grafton was founded in 1881.
 It was incorporated as a village in 1881 and then became a city in 1903.
 In 1881, Walsh County was established and Grafton was subsequently designated the county seat.
 The city was named for Grafton County, New Hampshire, the native home of a large share of its early settlers.

 The Grafton State School, a home for the developmentally disabled, is listed on the National Register of Historic Places.

 Government

 The city employs a mayor-council government where the mayor is elected for a four-year term and eight city council members are elected to staggered four-year terms.
 There are four at-large members of the city council while the remaining four members are elected from the four wards of the city.
-Currently, Chris West is serving as mayor while the city council members are as follows: Shane Mohn (1st Ward), Greg Young (2nd Ward), Philip Ray (3rd Ward), Don Hutson (4th Ward), David Fellman (At-large), Chris Lipsh (At-large), Brian Sieben (At-large), and Mary Stark (At-large).
+Currently, Chris West is serving as mayor while the city council members are as follows: David Fellman (1st Ward), Greg Young (2nd Ward), Philip Ray (3rd Ward), Don Hutson (4th Ward), Brad Burianek (At-large), Donavon McMillian (At-large), Brian Sieben (At-large), and Loree Osowski (At-large).